shmuhammadd/NaijaSenti/README.md

   * The first Semi-automatic stop-words in Hausa, Ibo and Yoruba language. **Status**: ![40%](https://progress-bar.dev/40)

 ## Papers from this project

 We have not yet published any paper.
-We are currently working on data curation and annotation
+We are currently working on data curation and annotation.

 # The Team

+This is a joint collaboration between HausaNLP and Masakhane community.
 HausaNLP is an open source community of academics, researchers, students, ml-engineeers, and NLP ethusiastics with passion for Hausa natural language processing.
+Masaakhane NLP is a grassroot African NLP community aim to democratize NLP in African continents.

 The team involved in this project are: